+I recently attended a business conference where Barbara Corcoran one of the panelists on the TV show ‘Shark Tank’ spoke.
 I was in the third row and I had a great time.

 Barbara is FUNNY!
 Much funnier in person than she is on Shark Tank.